mpaguilar/resume_writer/README.md

 - The "ats" format is similar to the basic format, but is well-suited for ATS parsing.
 There are no columns, tables, or bullet points, as these are all things that can trip up ATS parsing.

+- The "html" format is exactly what it sounds like.
+The HTML is unstyled.

 - The "basic" format is meant for testing and debugging.
 Neither humans nor machines will really like it.

 ## Motivation